freeipa/freeipa-pr-ci/doc/README.md

 ### PR Scheduler
 With the need of scheduling nightly PRs, a tool was design to do that.
-It's a python script which creates a PR in a GH repo, committing a change in the `.freeipa-pr-ci.yaml` file.
+It's a python script which creates a PR in a GH repo, changing in the `.freeipa-pr-ci.yaml` to point to a different test definition file.

 The script needs a freeipa fork to work, because it will use this fork to create branches and open PRs.
-You can run the ansible playbook multiple times to schedule multiple PRs, but to each PR you want to create you need to provide a different identifier (ID).
+You can run the ansible playbook multiple times to schedule multiple PRs, but to each kind of PR you want to create you need to provide a different identifier (ID).
 This ID is used to create the branch and to name the PR.

+The playbook will ask for a repo owner, by default `freeipa-pr-ci` should be used.
+This user has a freeipa fork and we use it to open PRs against freeipa/freeipa repo.
+The playbook will also ask for a token, the token is how we authenticate the user against GH API.
+The token from `freeipa-pr-ci` user should be used.

 To deploy it in some VM, you can use the `prepare_openclose_pr_tool.yml` ansible playbook.